timint/ftp-srv-esm/README.md

 # ftp-srv-esm

 Modern, extensible FTP Server.
-Forked from on the 4.6.3 version of [ftp-srv](https://github.com/QuorumDMS/ftp-srv).
+Based on [ftp-srv](https://github.com/QuorumDMS/ftp-srv) 4.6.3.
 How is it different?
-Code rewritten for ESM, and several outdated and vulnerable npm dependencies.
+Code has been rewritten for ESM.
+Several outdated and/or vulnerable npm dependencies has been updated or removed.

-## Overview
-`ftp-srv-esm` is a modern and extensible FTP server designed to be simple yet configurable.

 ## Features
 - Extensible [file systems](#file-system) per connection